paich64/C64MEGA65/bin/Version 1/R3/README.md

 ### Reset Bugfix

-In case you experience problems with MEGA65's reset button while using the core, use `C64MEGA65-1-R3-resetfix-100MHz.cor` and `C64MEGA65-1-R3-resetfix-100MHz.bit`.
+In case you experience the "ambulance light" problem or problems with MEGA65's reset button while using the core, use `C64MEGA65-1-R3-resetfix-100MHz.cor` and `C64MEGA65-1-R3-resetfix-100MHz.bit`.

 Caution: Only use these unofficial versions in case you experience problems